prerantej/magma-web-/README.md

-this is highly animated website made using htmlcss javascript
+this is a highly animated website made using htmlcss javascript